glouppe/info8006-introduction-to-ai/python_tutorial/README.md

 Because Python uses indentation for code evaluation, it needs to keep track of the level of indentation across code blocks.
 This means that if your Python file switches from using tabs as indentation to spaces as indentation, the Python interpreter will not be able to resolve the ambiguity of the indentation level and throw an exception.
 Even though the code can be lined up visually in your text editor, Python “sees” a change in indentation and most likely will throw an exception (or rarely, produce unexpected behavior).

-This most commonly happens when opening up a Python file that uses an indentation scheme that is opposite from what your text editor uses (aka, your text editor uses spaces and the file uses tabs).
+This most commonly happens when opening up a Python file that uses an indentation scheme that is opposite from what your text editor uses (e.g., your text editor uses spaces and the file uses tabs).
 When you write new lines in a code block, there will be a mix of tabs and spaces, even though the whitespace is aligned.
 For a longer discussion on tabs vs spaces, see [this](https://stackoverflow.com/questions/119562/tabs-versus-spaces-in-python-programming) discussion on StackOverflow.

 ### Writing Functions